compas-dev/compas_xr_unity_assembly/README.md

 ![Screenshot 2024-02-20 at 11 08 07 AM](https://github.com/gramaziokohler/compas_xr_unity/assets/146987499/9f7da855-0d4b-4e3b-8abd-4626b66a9651)

-   - Under Team, open the drop-down down and select the development team/individual
+   - Under Team, open the drop-down down and select the development team/individual.
-   - Optional: this is the last chance to adjust the Bundle Identifier and App Name before installing
+   - Optional: this is the last chance to adjust the Bundle Identifier and App Name before installing.
-   - At the top, make sure the iOS device is connected and click the play triangle to start building and installing on device
+   - At the top, make sure the iOS device is connected and click the play triangle to start building and installing on device.

 ![305433081-c74fa3ac-bf67-45bb-ac26-9328f617de50](https://github.com/gramaziokohler/compas_xr_unity/assets/146987499/9cddcb83-b85a-45ae-9dbd-eba0fad7945d)